joshuadavidthomas/django-bird/README.md

 I love how Svelte and other JS frameworks let you use a simple `<style>` tag with broad selectors (`p` instead of `.card-body`, `button` instead of `.submit-btn`), then scope those styles to just that component.
 While I'm a Tailwind CSS fan, having this escape hatch for quick style tweaks would be fantastic.

+Here's how a component with scoped styles might look in django-bird:

 ```htmldjango
 {# templates/bird/button.html #}
 <button>